 by Doc Quantum and Libbylawrence

 Donna Troy, the New Teen Titan known as Wonder Girl, sat in the chair next to a hospital bed, silently praying for full recovery from the coma her teammate had been in since the end of the so-called Crisis on Infinite Earths.
-It was a miracle that Kole Weathers was still even alive, given how she was attacked by three shadow demons that destroyed the crystalline barrier she’d erected to protect the Robin and Huntress of Earth-Two.
+It was a miracle that Kole Weathers was still even alive, given that she had been attacked by three Shadow Demons that easily destroyed the crystalline barrier she’d erected to protect the Robin and Huntress of Earth-Two.
 The destruction had been so complete that neither Kole nor the others could be located, and were believed dead.
 Later, however, Kole’s unconscious and injured body was discovered not far from the incident, and she was brought to the nearest hospital.
 Donna wondered whether that meant the Robin and the Huntress from that parallel universe had also survived, but she supposed she might never know the answer to that. (*)

 [(*) Editor’s note: For the answer, see DC Universe: Crawling from the Wreckage, Book 1, Chapter 1: Retirement.]

-She had briefly considered transporting the young woman to Paradise Island for a special healing treatment, but then decided against it.
+She had briefly considered transporting the young woman to Paradise Island for a special healing treatment with the Purple Ray, but then decided against it.
 Kole would be better off not being moved at the moment.
 Besides, the doctors were hopeful that she would recover soon.

 [(*) Editor’s note: See “Final Crisis,” Crisis on Infinite Earths #12 (March, 1986).]